manpreet2000/Medical-AI/README.md

 Various specialties in medicine have shown an increase in research regarding AI.
 As the novel coronavirus ravages through the globe, the United States is estimated to invest more than $2 billion in AI related healthcare research over the next 5 years, more than 4 times the amount spent in 2019 ($463 million).

 ## PROJECT :
-You can find our project by [Clicking Here!](https://arcane-garden-82331.herokuapp.com/) .
+You can find our project/website by [Clicking Here!](https://arcane-garden-82331.herokuapp.com/) .

 <img src="readme_images/out.gif" alt="Figure 1.
 Illustration of Medical AI website" >